-ZURICH (Reuters) - Swiss bank UBS is cutting an extra $300 million from 2019 costs after investment banking revenues plunged and wealth management remained under pressure in the first quarter, its chief executive told a conference in London on Wednesday.
+ZURICH (Reuters) - UBS is to cut an extra $300 million (227 million pounds) in costs in 2019 after investment banking revenues plunged in the first quarter, Switzerland's biggest bank said, sounding a pessimistic note about full-year prospects.

-"While clearly not in line with our long-term aspirations, I find it to be an acceptable outcome if it is a one-off in one of the worst first-quarter environments in recent history."
+"While clearly not in line with our long-term aspirations, I find it to be an acceptable outcome if it is a one-off in one of the worst first-quarter environments in recent history," he said.

 "UBS sent a negative signal that Q1 investment banking revenues will be down across major European banks," one trader said.

-Switzerland's biggest bank has now slowed hiring as well as its work on a number of IT projects to help the group save an additional $300 million this year, with most of the savings coming through in the second half of the year, Ermotti said.
+UBS has now slowed hiring as well as its work on a number of IT projects to help the group to save an additional $300 million this year, with most of the savings coming through in the second half of the year, Ermotti said in his conference speech.

-While its flagship wealth management business looked set to return to targeted inflows after a brutal $7.9 billion in net new money outflows over the final three months of 2018, investor sentiment continued to weigh on revenues.
+The bank's flagship wealth management business looked set to return to targeted inflows after $7.9 billion in net new money outflows over the final three months of 2018.

-A continued somber view amongst Asian clients, coupled with U.S. clients sticking more to the sidelines, kept transaction-based income under pressure, Ermotti said, leading to a roughly 9 percent slide in wealth management revenues this quarter.
+Ermotti said a sombre view amongst Asian customers, coupled with U.S. clients sticking more to the sidelines, kept transaction-based income under pressure, leading to a roughly 9 percent slide in wealth management revenues this quarter.

-U.S. clients have boosted their cash holdings to record highs, Ermotti said, with about 24 percent of their balances in cash.
+The CEO said U.S. clients had boosted their cash holdings to record highs, with about 24 percent of their balances now in cash.

-(Reporting by Brenna Hughes Neghaiwi; additional reporting by Danilo Masoni; Editing by Michael Shields)
+(Reporting by Brenna Hughes Neghaiwi and Angelika Gruber; additional reporting by Danilo Masoni; Editing by Michael Shields and Jane Merriman)